 The client presents a couple more options.
 First, the server and port can be individually set via the NAILGUN_SERVER and NAILGUN_PORT environment variables.

 Both the defaults and the environment variables can be overridden via command line arguments to the ng client.
-The arguments are "--nailgun-server" and "--nailgun-port", and they can be placed anywhere on the ng command line.
+The arguments are --nailgun-server and --nailgun-port, and they can be placed anywhere on the ng command line.
 They will not be passed as command line arguments to your Nails.
-So to shutdown the server you just started on port 8765, issue the command "ng --nailgun-port 8765 ng-stop" or "ng ng-stop --nailgun-port 8765".
+So to shutdown the server you just started on port 8765, issue the command ng --nailgun-port 8765 ng-stop or ng ng-stop --nailgun-port 8765.

 Embedding Nailgun